I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 According to newspaper accounts, Jack spent the last two years of his life, from 1925 to 1927 living at and managing Olin J. Garlock’s Owl Pine Farm near Carthage.

 Jack also spent 18 months attached to Troop D of the New York State Police.
 Eight months were at the Homer, New York sub-station and ten months in Oneida.
 An athletic young man, he was also a member of the troop’s rough riding team.

-On April 5, 1926 Jack married Hazel R. Sweeney of Marion, NY.
+On April 5, 1926, Jack married Hazel R. Sweeney of Marion, NY.
 The marriage was performed by the Reverend E. J. Dwyer at a local Catholic church in Palmyra, New York.
-Jack’s days of chasing woman were apparently over.
+Jack’s days of chasing women were apparently over.

 Jack and His Stepfather Share and Interest in Aviation